 Parts of the fenugreek plant

-The entire plant is edible and included in the everyday cooking.
+The entire plant is edible and included in everyday cooking.
 Fresh leaves, dried leaves and the seeds are used extensively to make various menus.
 These are used as the main ingredient, seasoning or garnishing.

 The dried leaves of fenugreek play a prominent role in the North Indian cooking, which is mainly used for its flavor.
-Even a small quantity of dried fenugreek leaves burst the dish with the beautiful aroma.
+Even a small quantity of dried fenugreek leaves burst the dish with a beautiful aroma.
 Usually added at the final garnishing stages.

-The Fresh greens are commonly used throughout India.
+Fresh greens are commonly used throughout India.
 Fresh greens are usually combined with lentils and served with roti or rice.
 The leaves, lentils, and rice make a wholesome dish with protein, carb, and essential nutrients.
 This method of preparation is called methi dal in Hindi and vendhaya keerai kootu in Tamil.
 You may also try this methi biryani, or Gujarati Muthia which uses fenugreek leaves as the main ingredient.